 Table of Contents

-There are two types of devices that can read relative humidity:
+There are two types of devices that can read relative humidity (RH):

 Hygrometers are valuable tools for many different reasons and use.
-If you are sick and have a dry cough, or have dry skin it may be because the air in your home or room is particularly dry.
-If you are wondering how to remedy these types of problems, you may need to invest in a humidifier in conjunction with using a hygrometer to read the comfort level of your home and then adjust the humidifier based on the readings the hygrometer is displaying.
+If you have a dry cough or dry skin, it may be because the air in your home or room is too dry.
+To remedy these types of problems, you may need to invest in a humidifier and a hygrometer.
+Together, this combination can inform you of potential problems and improve the comfort level of your home.

-Hygrometers also make great additions to monitor the humidity for indoor plant care.
-Whether it be in a greenhouse or in a room in the house, most plants will flourish at a specific humidity, and the TP50 will enable you to accurately monitor your indoor garden and have your plants grow to their full potential.
+What’s more, these devices can be greatly beneficial for indoor plant care.
+Whether it be in a greenhouse or regular room, most plants will flourish at a specific humidity.
+By using the TP50, you will be able to accurately monitor your indoor garden and let your plants achieve their potential.

-Having an indoor area that is too dry is not always the problem, hygrometers are also handy tools when looking to measure if an area is too humid.
-Using your TP50 hygrometer to ensure that a room is not too wet will save you time, money and safety as damp rooms can often cause water damage or the growth of harmful molds and mildew.
+However, too dry is not always the problem.
+As it were, hygrometers are also handy when determining if an area is too humid.
+Damp rooms can often cause water damage or the growth of harmful molds and mildew.

-Be smart, safe and prepared for anything and pick up your TP50 today!
+Be smart, safe and prepared for anything!
+Pick up your TP50 today!